TeamHeka/medkit/docs/examples/edsnlp.md

 ```
 pip install medkit[edsnlp]
 ```
-## Running an EDL-NLP spaCy pipeline on entire documents
+## Running an EDS-NLP spaCy pipeline on entire documents

 We will need a sample text document to annotate: